Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Experiments

-\textbf{Verifying the $O(3)$ Equivariance.} To evaluate the effectiveness of {\em GoeCTP}, we conducted experiments to verify the $O(3)$ equivariance of tensor properties.
-Specifically, after training {\em GoeCTP}, we extracted its Prediction module (i.e., eComFormer) for comparative testing on two different test sets (original test set and augmented test set).
+To evaluate the effectiveness of {\em GoeCTP}, we conducted experiments to verify the $O(3)$ equivariance of tensor properties.
+Specifically, after training {\em GoeCTP (eCom.)}, we extracted its Prediction module (i.e., eComFormer) for comparative testing on two different test sets (original test set and augmented test set).
 All crystals in the original test set were adjusted to the canonical form, while the augmented test set was generated by applying arbitrary $O(3)$ group transformations to all crystals in the original test set.
 The method for generating the corresponding orthogonal matrices is from \citet{heiberger1978algorithm}.
-We then evaluated both the Prediction module (eComFormer) and {\em GoeCTP} on these two datasets and compared the performance metrics.
+We then evaluated both the Prediction module (eComFormer) and {\em GoeCTP (eCom.)} on these two datasets and compared the performance metrics.

 The results on the three tensor datasets are shown in Table \ref{Ablation_table}, {\em GoeCTP} performed equally well on the augmented test set as on the original test set in all tensor datasets, indicating that it maintains strong $O(3)$ equivariance for tensor properties.
-In contrast, the performance of the eComFormer method significantly declined on the augmented test set, with Fnorm decreasing by nearly 45\% in dielectric tensor dataset, nearly 22\% in piezoelectric tensor dataset, and nearly 29\% in elastic tensor dataset, demonstrating that it does not meet the $O(3)$ equivariance requirements for tensor properties.
+In contrast, the performance of the eComFormer method significantly declined on the augmented test set, demonstrating that it does not meet the $O(3)$ equivariance requirements for tensor properties.
 Additionally, runtime comparisons between {\em GoeCTP} and eComFormer on the test set revealed that {\em GoeCTP} did not result in a significant increase in runtime.
-This demonstrates that when integrated into single-value property prediction networks, {\em GoeCTP} incurs almost no additional computational cost, enhancing its practicality while maintaining efficiency.
+This demonstrates that when integrated into scalar property prediction networks, {\em GoeCTP} incurs almost no additional computational cost, enhancing its practicality while maintaining efficiency.

-\textbf{Efficiency.} The results presented in Table \ref{dielectric_EF}, Table \ref{piezoelectric_EF}, and Table \ref{elastic_EF} illustrate the running times for {\em GoeCTP} and baseline methods.
-On the dielectric dataset, {\em GoeCTP} completed the entire training process with only 38.2\% of the time spent compared to GMTNet.
-On the piezoelectric dataset, {\em GoeCTP} completed the entire training process with only 16.3\% of the time spent compared to GMTNet.
-On the elastic dataset, {\em GoeCTP} required less than 7.0\% of the time spent by GMTNet to complete the entire training process.